 Corporation Tax is the tax levied on the profits of limited companies.
 This includes foreign companies with a UK branch office.
-The current rate is set at 19% for the 2018/19 tax year.
+The current rate is set at 19% for the 2021/22 and 2020/21 tax years.

 Why should I pay Corporation Tax early?

-HMRC pays you interest (current rate is 0.5%) known as ‘credit interest’ for paying your Corporation Tax early.
+HMRC pays you interest (the current rate is 0.5% as of 1st April 2021) known as ‘credit interest’ for paying your Corporation Tax early.
 HMRC will usually pay interest from the date you pay your Corporation Tax to the payment deadline.
 The earliest HMRC will pay interest from is six months and 13 days after the start of your accounting period.

-HMRC may pay you interest for the period 13 June 2018 to 1 October 2019 at the annual rate of 0.5%.
-The amount of Corporation Tax you paid would of course be an estimate as your company year was still in progress.
+HMRC may pay you interest for the period 13 June 2020 to 1 October 2022 at the annual rate of 0.5%.
+The amount of Corporation Tax you paid would, of course, be an estimate as your company year was still in progress.